 We have been working with our partners in South Sudan to provide emergency supplies and improve food security and access to fresh water for the thousands of people who have been displaced by civil conflict.
-In recent months famine has been announced in some areas of South Sudan making the situation even more difficult.
+In 2017, famine was declared in some areas of South Sudan making the situation even more difficult.

 Emergency Relief/ Development Programmes

 We are partnering with Caritas South Sudan and other Caritas agencies to provide emergency supplies to those affected by the famine in South Sudan where 5.5 million people face severe hunger.
 100,000 of these are facing famine.
 The extreme food shortage has been caused by civil unrest and drought.
 Thousands have been driven from their homes and crops by violence and inflation has meant food prices are very high.

 As part of our emergency response, we are continuing to help in the following ways through our partners on the ground: